poliha/wallet.saza.io/readme.md

 # Saza

 A wallet that supports Stellar Lumens(XLM) and assets issued on the [Stellar](https://www.stellar.org/) network.
-Available on android and Desktop.
+Available on Android and Linux desktop.

 ## Features